 What I didn’t realise was Mogo was first made famous for its gold in the late 1800s when Australia was abuzz with the massive Gold Rush.

 Whilst visiting Batemans Bay last week, we found ourselves with a day of nothing planned to do.
 Or rather we had plans, but the weather was looking bad, all overcast, cold and a little windy and we were unsure when the sky would open up and let loose with rain.

 We had two options, visit Mogo and hope for the best no rain will fall.
 Or hop on a boat and explore the riverways of Batemans Bay for three hours, enjoying a three-course lunch.
 To be honest, none of us really fancied a three-hour boat ride, especially after spending four hours or more in the car the day before, driving from Sydney to Batemans Bay.

 So Mogo it was.
 We figured we would see about the zoo, and take the weather for what it is, knowing at least if it did start to rain, there would be some cover at least, throughout some parts of the zoo.

-And Mogo produced some of the finest gold around back in the day, and still produces gold today.
-Though you would be lucky if you came across any nuggets that is, mostly the gold you find there, are small flakes.
+And Mogo produced some of the finest gold around back in the day and still produces gold today.
+Though you would be lucky if you come across any nuggets as most of the gold you find there, are small flakes.
 But still, we did a small pan of gold whilst there and walked away with a few genuine flakes of real gold.
 Exciting!

 What a fascinating day spent learning about the history of the old mining town of Mogo.